 We’re unable to troubleshoot issues with iCloud beyond the scope of this article.
 If you’ve tried everything in the article and are still unable to sync, a 1Password membership is a more reliable sync method.

 If 1Password won’t sync with iCloud on some or all your devices, try each troubleshooting step in order.
 After each step, check if 1Password is now syncing with iCloud (create an item in 1Password and see if it syncs to all your devices).
 If it’s still not syncing, move on to the next step.

 Step 1: Update your software

-Syncing with iCloud works best if all your Apple devices are up-to-date and you’re using the latest version of 1Password. iCloud requires 1Password 5 or later, iOS 8 or later, and OS X Yosemite or later.
+Syncing with iCloud works best if all your Apple devices are up to date. iCloud requires 1Password 5 to 7, iOS 8 or later, and OS X Yosemite or later.

 Update your Apple devices:

 - Update 1Password on your iPhone or iPad

 Make sure you have the latest update to your version of 1Password from the App Store.

 Download the latest version of 1Password for your license and version of macOS to update the app.

 Make sure that 1Password is set up to sync with iCloud on all your devices: